The Jetset Society performing as a live band at a ball in Vienna

 Live Band for Balls in Vienna, Lower Austria and Burgenland

-The Jetset Society is a premium live band for balls, graduation balls, school balls and formal dance events in Vienna, Lower Austria and Burgenland.
-The band combines elegant ball music, formal dance rounds, modern live sets and flexible lineups from 4 to 11 musicians.
+The Jetset Society is a live band for balls, graduation balls, school balls, carnival balls, summer balls and formal dance events throughout the ball season.
+We play in Vienna, Lower Austria and Burgenland.
+The band combines elegant ball music, classic ballroom dance music, modern live sets and flexible lineups from 4 to 11 musicians.
+The programme includes songs by Frank Sinatra, Elvis Presley and Udo Jürgens as well as classics by ABBA and Queen.

-At a ball, playing well-known songs is not enough.
-What matters is a reliable musical flow, the right energy at the right time and a repertoire that works from the formal opening and waltz through to the later dance floor.
+A ball asks for more than well-known songs.
+What matters is a reliable musical flow and the right energy at the right time.
+The repertoire has to carry the evening from the formal opening and waltz through to the later dance floor.

-Our repertoire covers classical ball music, ballroom and latin dances, elegant dinner music, pop, soul, funk, disco, Austropop and party classics.
-This allows a ball to begin elegantly and later gain noticeable energy.
+Our repertoire covers classical ball music, ballroom and Latin dances, elegant dinner music, pop, soul, disco, Austropop and party classics.
+So the ball can begin elegantly and gain real energy later on.

-The suitable lineup depends on ballroom size, guest numbers, stage, programme, dance floor and desired impact.
-A compact lineup can work for smaller ball formats, while larger graduation balls, school balls or gala balls often benefit from a bigger live band with several voices and additional musical impact.
+The right lineup depends on ballroom size, guest count, stage, programme, dance floor and how much impact you want.
+A compact lineup can work for smaller ball formats.
+Larger graduation balls, school balls or gala balls often call for a bigger live band with several vocalists and a fuller sound.

-• Premium live band for balls, graduation balls, school balls and formal dance events in Vienna, Lower Austria and Burgenland.
+• Live band for balls, graduation balls, school balls, carnival balls, summer balls and formal dance events throughout the ball season in Vienna, Lower Austria and Burgenland.

-• Suitable for Vienna, Lower Austria, Burgenland and other regions by arrangement.
+• Also available in other regions by arrangement.

-• Music for opening, reception, dinner, formal dance rounds, programme moments and later party phases.
+• Music for opening, reception, dinner, formal rounds of ballroom dancing, programme moments and later party phases.

-• Repertoire with Viennese waltz, foxtrot, cha-cha-cha, rumba, jive, discofox, pop, soul, funk, disco, Austropop and classics.
+• Repertoire with Viennese waltz, foxtrot, cha-cha-cha, rumba, jive, discofox (a popular partner dance), pop, soul, disco, Austropop and classics.

 • Flexible live band lineups from 4 to 11 musicians.

-• Individual offers depending on lineup, playing time, technical setup, venue, schedule and desired impact.
+• Tailored quotes depending on lineup, performance time, technical setup, venue, schedule and the impact you want.

 Graduation ball & school ball

-Important points include opening, dance rounds, midnight programme, later party and a clear technical schedule.
+Important points include opening, rounds of ballroom dancing, midnight show, later party and a clear technical schedule – full details in the graduation ball band section.

 Formal ball & gala ball

-Waltz, foxtrot, cha-cha-cha and more can be combined with pop, soul, funk, disco and current songs.
+Waltz, foxtrot, cha-cha-cha and more can be combined with pop, soul, disco and current songs.

 Checklist & price range

-The key questions are in the Ball band checklist; price guidance is available under Pricing.
+The key questions are in the Ball band checklist.
+Price guidance is under Pricing.

-Graduation balls, school balls and larger ball events often benefit from medium to larger lineups because the opening, ballroom dances, programme items and later dance floor serve different musical functions.
-See the pricing page for details.
+Graduation balls, school balls and larger ball events often do best with medium-sized to large lineups.
+The opening, ballroom dances, key moments in the programme and later dance floor each ask for something different musically.
+Band-size guidance is available on the pricing page as well.

 What our clients say